sahargavriely/flake8-kwargs-spaces/README.md

     [flake8-kwargs-spaces] $  # you're good to go!
     ```

-3. To check that everything is working as expected, run the tests:
+3. To check that everything is working as expected, run the tests, or skip that, I'm not your mother:

     ```
     $ pytest tests/
     ...
     ```

-4. Develop, develop, develop (and test!)

-5. Build and pack everything up by:
+4. Build and pack everything up by:

     ```sh
-    $ pip wheel . -w wheels/
+    $ ./scripts/build.sh
     ...
     ```

-6. Boom, you have your whl file under wheels directory ready to install:
+5. Boom, you have your wheel file under wheels directory ready to install wherever you want:

     ```sh
-    $ pip install ...flake8_kwargs_spaces-0.1.0-py3-none-any.whl
+    $ pip install ./wheels/flake8_kwargs_spaces-0.1.0-py3-none-any.whl
     ...
     ```